Oblivionsage/elfpeek/README.md

 - Green = printable ASCII (`20`-`7E`)
 - Red = control characters (`01`-`1F`)
 - Yellow = high bytes (`80`-`FF`)

-## Why?

-Not a replacement for `readelf` or `objdump`.
-Just a quick, focused tool for common RE questions:

-- What's the binary layout?
-- Which segment/section contains this address?
-- What's the file offset for this VA?
-- What bytes are at this location?
-- Which function owns this address?

-Also serves as readable ELF parsing example in C. Handles stripped and segment-only binaries gracefully.

 ## Test Binaries